-Some of our pupils have low literacy skills on entry, which can present them with a future challenge when accessing new GCSEs.
+We have extensive literacy provision which stretches our most able pupils and provides support to those pupils who need it.
+We provide the most able pupils with literacy stretch and challenge resources so that they can access more challenging aspects of the curriculum and GCSEs.
+Some of our pupils have low literacy skills on entry, which can present them with a future challenge when accessing their GCSEs.
 Within our curriculum we offer an array of catch-up resources to help overcome these barriers and on average pupils make 9 months additional progress when joining All Saints in the first two terms.
-We also provide the most able pupils with literacy stretch and challenge resources so that they can access more challenging aspects of the curriculum and new GCSEs.

 As a school we aim to give all our pupils’ access to the cultural experiences vital to them in life.
 We also link these experiences with our curriculum to deepen pupils’ knowledge and understanding of what they are learning.
 Some pupils require support to access experiences available to children in more advantaged areas.
 We work tirelessly to provide a broad, deep and balanced curriculum to all our pupils, including wider experiences.
 We review our provision regularly to ensure all pupils have access to the wide range of opportunities available to support and deepen their learning.